GuilhermeBorges3Ddev/DeveloperDeck/README.md

 # DeveloperDeck App
-Beta version of a plataform who combines React+Bootstrao on the front-end
+Beta version of a plataform who combines React+Bootstrap on the front-end